How to Set Up a Recurve Bow In 5 Easy Steps

 Seat the bowstring with a stringer

 Once all your accessories are ready and the bow’s body is assembled, it’s time for the bowstring.
-It’s hard to achieve this step quickly without the help of a stringer.
-It works by holding one end of the bow, allowing you to add resistance and fit a taut shooting string.
+This step is difficult to achieve quickly without the help of a stringer.
+The stringer holds one end of the bow, allowing you to add resistance and fit a taut shooting string.

-Without a stringer, you may be in a strenuous battle against the line and your wrists.
-Using a stringer is most ideal because you can place the looped end on the ground while dragging the top fork down to meet your string.
+You may be fighting a strenuous battle against the line and your wrists without a stringer.
+A stringer is ideal because you can place the looped end on the ground while dragging the top fork down to meet your string.
 Having this advantage is critical in steading the string properly.

 A string that’s improperly placed could fling off the end and injure shooters and other surrounding people.
 Start by attaching the covered end.
 That covered area will surround the fork and should provide some leverage to string the archery bow.

 Pull the stringer tight so the bow can compress enough to start the string onto the fork.
-The stringer is best used by standing on the end with the rope loop.
-Using this method will allow you to wrench back on the covered end and create the force needed to seat the string.
+The stringer is best used when standing at the end with the rope loop.
+This method allows you to wrench back on the covered end and create the force needed to seat the string.

-With enough force to bend the bow, take the string’s small end and attach it to the bow’s bottom fork.
+With enough force to bend the bow, attach the string’s small end to the bow’s bottom fork.
 To clarify, the bottom fork is underneath the handrest.
-Getting the string onto your bow can be a frustrating job, but with some proper gear and patience, you’ll be set.
+Getting the string onto your bow can be frustrating, but with some proper gear and patience, you’ll be set.

 -